CLozano03/myAoC/README.md

 It's written with as many comments and readability as possible.

-However, it may:
+:warning: However, it may:

  - Contain errors.
  - Not be efficient in terms of time/memory.
+ - Be unreadable.
- - Be unreadable and lacking in documentation (comments may be in Spanish).
+ - Lacking in documentation (comments may be in Spanish).

-### Inputs
+## Inputs :page_facing_up:

-The input of my problems are each in their respective folder.
-They are passed to the program as standard input or the program directly opens the file.
+ The inputs are passed to the program as standard input or the program directly opens the file.

+ The input of my problems are each in their respective folder :file_folder:.
+However programs must work for every input.

-### License
+## License
 Code under [MIT license](https://github.com/CLozano03/myAoC/blob/main/LICENSE).